Upper School | Grades 9 - 12

-The high school division of Carrollwood Day School, opened in August 2006 with freshman and sophomore classes.
+The upper school of Carrollwood Day School, opened in August 2006 with grades 9 and 10.
 We celebrated the graduation of our first senior class in 2009.
 Carrollwood Day School is recognized for excellence in academics and character education.
-The high school division continues this tradition, guided by the high academic standards and moral and performance character traits that are central to the International Baccalaureate programmes of study.
+The upper school continues this tradition, guided by the high academic standards and moral and performance character traits that are central to the International Baccalaureate programmes of study.

 Students have the choice of bringing a lunch from home or purchasing lunch at school.
-CDS partners with The Red Elephant Pizza & Grill to offer a varied menu of hot and cold, kid-friendly, nutritious lunches.
-Parents can pre-order and pay for lunches by the month at a convenient online link to Red Elephant.
-High school students and faculty eat together outside in a shaded picnic area.
+Beginning in August 2017, CDS will partner with Flik Independent School Dining Services to offer a varied menu of hot and cold, kid-friendly, nutritious lunches.

-The high school is a 1 to 1 learning environment with each student owning a personal MacBook laptop.
-The high school also has an iMac computer lab equipped with 21 Apple iMac 27″ computers that is designed for students to create and learn computer programming, mobile web development, photography and video production.
+The upper school is a 1 to 1 learning environment with each student owning a personal MacBook laptop.
+The upper school also has an iMac computer lab equipped with 21 Apple iMac 27″ computers that is designed for students to create and learn computer programming, mobile web development, photography and video production.
 Creating a digital classroom provides the opportunity for students to develop both academic skills and 21st century skills.
 This open access to technology expands the classroom beyond the four walls and engages students in authentic learning experiences that have a connection with the real world.
 According to The Digital Learning Environment: What the Research Tells Us, published by Apple Computer, Inc., “authentic learning moves students beyond memorization of facts by creating experiences that demand sustained, disciplined, and critical thinking on topics that have relevance to life beyond school.”
-The high school campus and the school media center are part of a school-wide filtered, wireless network.
+The upper school campus is part of a school-wide filtered, wireless network.

 At CDS, students gain a world class education.
 With a full academic curriculum enhanced by the opportunity of the International Baccalaureate, students follow a rigorous, university preparatory course of studies in an environment where they are personally known and well supported by their teachers.
 They are challenged to think critically and creatively, to be active learners who see beyond the facts to the big picture.